ga96tik/SauterSchwabQuadrature.jl/docs/src/index.md

 The above expression is a double area-integral over two triangles (curved or flat) ``\Gamma`` and ``\Gamma'`` in 3D Space.
 The integrand consists of two basisfunctions ``b_i(\textbf{x})`` and ``b_i(\textbf{y})`` and the kernel ``k(\textbf{x},\textbf{y})``.

 This kind of integral appears in the area of Boundary Element Methods for solving elliptic partial differential equations, and can be interpretated as the interaction of the two basisfunctions with respect to their triangles.
-For this reason in this package ``\Gamma`` is called the testtriangle and ``\Gamma'`` the sourcetriangle, and the same goes for the two basefunctions; they are called test- and sourcefunction.
+For this reason in this package ``\Gamma`` is called the testtriangle and ``\Gamma'`` the sourcetriangle, and the same goes for the two basisfunctions; they are called test- and sourcefunction.
 The triangles correspond to the cells of a meshed surface.

 As the solving algorithm works for a wide range of basisfunctions and kernels, all the requirements for the kernel, basisfunctions and the integration areas will be given: